Reinhartsamuel/byscript-cron-go/README.md

 - On Railway, add a Redis service and it will automatically set `REDIS_URL`
 - Verify Redis configuration if using authentication

+## Railway Troubleshooting

+### Common Issues and Solutions

+#### 1. "Application failed to respond" Error
+- **Cause**: Application might be crashing on startup or timing out
+- **Solution**:
+  - Check Railway deploy logs for startup errors
+  - Ensure all environment variables are properly set
+  - Verify the application starts successfully on the correct port (8080)

+#### 2. Firebase Not Initialized
+- **Cause**: `FIREBASE_SERVICE_ACCOUNT_JSON` environment variable not set
+- **Solution**:
+  - Go to Railway project → Variables tab
+  - Add `FIREBASE_SERVICE_ACCOUNT_JSON` with your complete Firebase service account JSON
+  - Redeploy the application

+#### 3. Redis Connection Failed
+- **Cause**: No Redis service added or incorrect configuration
+- **Solution**:
+  - Add Redis service in Railway (New → Database → Redis)
+  - Railway will automatically set `REDIS_URL` environment variable
+  - Or set `REDIS_URL` manually if using external Redis

+#### 4. Port Configuration
+- **Cause**: Railway uses port 8080 by default
+- **Solution**: The application automatically uses the `PORT` environment variable provided by Railway

+#### 5. Testing Your Deployment
+After deployment, test these endpoints:
+- `GET /` - Should return Hello World with service status
+- `GET /health` - Health check endpoint
+- `GET /firebase` - Will return 503 if Firebase not configured (expected)
+- `GET /redis` - Will return 503 if Redis not configured (expected)

+#### 6. Checking Logs
+- Go to Railway project → Deployments → Select deployment → Logs
+- Look for startup messages and any error logs
+- The app logs service initialization status

 ## License

 MIT License